deltachat/deltachat-pages/zh_CN/help.md

 the messages will not get deleted from their email account.
 They will most likely also not be decryptable anymore (as long as they were encrypted in the first place).

-### 如何删除我的账户？

-As you use an e-mail account for Delta Chat, how you can delete your account depends on your e-mail provider.
-We don't have any control over your e-mail account, so unfortunately we can't help you with that.

-If you want to keep the account, but uninstall Delta Chat, it is recommended to leave any group chat before uninstalling Delta Chat.

 ## 群组